am44r/text-analyzer/README.md

   - Occurence of a certain word

 I created this program to practice list comprehension and for loops.
+I also learned how to work with files in Python.

 Language used: Python